ukhas/habcloud-infra/monitoring/README.md

    too onerous).
 We get less flexible alerting.
 It can read log files for us and send them to ElasticSearch/LogStash.
 It's not clear if Heka and Riemann can usefully coexist, though.

- * We could run Logstash.
-Ideally we don't run this on each host, so we'd have logstash-forwarder on each host sending events into Logstash.
-It's not clear what can replace this as an option - perhaps Heka?
-It can certainly read log files and send them places, but perhaps not as nice places as Logstash.

 Alerting on application or service downtime is doable in Riemann and probably in Heka based on the absence of heartbeat or other regular metrics.